RobKohr/widget_factory_test/README.md

 ## Setup

-Use config.json to set the port for the app
+Edit config.json to set the port for the app (default is 1234)

 npm install; // install project dependencies.
-Mongodb must already be installed and running

 node app.js //to run